December 9, 2024

 November 8, 2024

-Community association boards must file a Beneficial Owner Information (BOI) Report with the U.S. Treasury by December 31, 2024.
-The BOI Report requires certain information to be disclosed about all individuals who hold substantial ownership or management interests in the association, including all current members of its board of directors.
+Incorporated community association boards must file a Beneficial Owner Information (BOI) report with the U.S. Treasury by December 31, 2024.
+The BOI report requires certain information to be disclosed about property owners who have substantial ownership or management interests in the association, including the current members of its board of directors.
 Each director must first obtain what is called a FinCEN number.
 A designated director must then complete a BOI Report listing the name of the association, its tax ID number, and the FinCEN numbers of its current directors.
 Associations are required to update their BOI Report within 30 days the date that they appoint a new director or a director resigns.

 September 29, 2024